peterjoseph/react-pulse/README.md

 # React-Pulse

-A react component that sends out a timed function call when pressed, at specified intervals.
+A react component that sends out a timed function call at specified intervals when pressed.

 React-Pulse is a button component with an inactive and active state.
 When the button has been clicked and is in the active state, the component makes a function call at timed intervals.